gnafit/gna/doc/source/transformations/CovariatedPrediction.rst

 2) `Covbase transformation`_ calculates the predefined part of the block covariance matrix based on input covaraince matrices given as is.
 3) `Cov transformation`_ calculates the extra systematic part of the covariance matrix based on the known parameters uncertainties.

-The result is not the covariance matrix :math:`V` it self, but it's Cholesky decomposition :math:`L`.
+The result is not the covariance matrix :math:`V` it self, but it's Cholesky decomposition :math:`L` as needed by the Chi2 transformation.

 Prediction transformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^